nhn/tui.image-editor/apps/toast-ui.react-image-editor/README.md

 ### Instance Methods

-For using [instance methods of TOAST UI Image-Editor](https://nhnent.github.io/tui.date-picker/latest/DatePicker.html#.createCalendar), first thing to do is creating Refs of wrapper component using [`createRef()`](https://reactjs.org/docs/refs-and-the-dom.html#creating-refs).
-But the wrapper component does not provide a way to call instance methods of TOAST UI Image-Editor directly.
+For using [instance methods of TOAST UI Image Editor](https://nhnent.github.io/tui.date-picker/latest/DatePicker.html#.createCalendar), first thing to do is creating Refs of wrapper component using [`createRef()`](https://reactjs.org/docs/refs-and-the-dom.html#creating-refs).
+But the wrapper component does not provide a way to call instance methods of TOAST UI Image Editor directly.
 Instead, you can call `getInstance()` method of the wrapper component to get the instance, and call the methods on it.

 ```js
 const imageEditorOptions = {